frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 A path to a directory or file can be specified relative to the directory the `nano.devices.json` file resides in.
 It can also be an absolute path, and the path may contain environment variables like `%USERPROFILE%`.
 Instead of a `\` a '/' may be used.
 So `../.nanoFramework/Firmware`, `c:\ProgramData\nanoFramework\Firmware` and `%USERPROFILE%/.nanoFramework/Firmware` are all valid paths.

 All settings are optional, except for the values used in *DeviceTypes* that should be defined in *DeviceTypeTargets* in the same file or in an imported file.
+Comments are allowed in the configuration file.

 Four settings determine whether the project is designed to be deployed to a device: